suryam789/edge-ai-suites/metro-ai-suite/video-processing-for-nvr/README.md

 # Overview
 This sample application is built on the VPP SDK and can serve as a reference for various video processing use cases.
-`SVET` is a subcomponent designed for the NVR scenario.
-With `SVET`, users can configure NVR workloads (such as decode, composition, and display) through a configuration file.
+`SVET2` (Smart Video Evaluation Tool 2) is a subcomponent designed for the NVR scenario.
+With `SVET2`, users can configure NVR workloads (such as decode, composition, and display) through a configuration file.
 The application reads this file and executes the user-defined workload accordingly.
 Programming Language: C++

 # How it works